 - The site address.

-- A clear statement that you are objecting / supporting / making observations or raising questions about an application.
+- A clear statement that you are objecting / supporting / asking questions about an application.
 This will allow us to acknowledge your correspondence in writing.

 Who can comment?

 Anyone can make comments in support or against a planning application and send a petition of objection or support provided that:

 - Each page of the petition is headed with the aim of the petition.

 - The names and addresses of those signing are provided and are readable.

 - The comments are material in planning terms and clearly stated.

 - The name and address of the petition coordinator is included so that we can acknowledge receipt and notify them of the decision (We will not acknowledge and notify everyone else who signed the petition).